taunoe/Cistercian_keyboard/README.md

 First I planned to use PlatformIO with the Arduino framework, but this board (XIAO-RP2040) is not yet supported on PlatformIO.
 So I used Arduino IDE.

-There have a multiple choices to program it:
+There have multiple choices to program it:

 - CircuitPython/MicroPython and [Thonny](https://projects.raspberrypi.org/en/projects/getting-started-with-the-pico/2)
 - Arduino IDE (Install XIAO RP2040 Board)